-- ▶ When the Fixed bit is set to 0 (read variable-length blocks), this field contains the length of the logical block in bytes.
+When the Fixed bit is set to 0 (read variable-length blocks), this field contains the length of the logical block in bytes.
 The logical block can be any size from 1 byte to 240 KB (1 KB = 1,024 bytes).
-The valid value for this field is from 000001h to 03C000h. - When the Fixed bit is set to 1 (read fixed-length blocks), this field contains the number of logical blocks to be read.
-The length of each block is either the power-on default block length or the length specified with the currently active MODE SELECT command (see page 8-5).
-Only fixed-length blocks with a size that is evenly divisible by 4 (that is, blocks that end on a 4-byte boundary) are allowed.
+The valid value for this field is from 000001h to 03C000h.

+▶ When the Fixed bit is set to 1 (read fixed-length blocks), this field contains the number of logical blocks to be read.
+The length of each block is either the power-on default block length or the length specified with the currently active MODE SELECT command (see page 9-5).
+Only fixed-length blocks with a size that is evenly divisible by 4 are allowed.